swimmingbean/swimmingbean.github.io/_posts/2018-12-22-blog-asthetics-v3.md

 * More than 70% of the time content is viewed on a mobile device.
 In this screen width the sidebar is not constantly visible and no longer provides the same pop of color.

 * The yellow bullets I'm using disappear into the background color

-* The color scheme isn't quite working for me.
-For example in the post content, black looks too harsh for the font color, especially for the headings

 ## v3 - What's next?
 * Get rid of the sidebar in favor of header and footer navbars / nav links